nabilhassen/larasense/README.md

 1. Start by creating an admin user by running: `php artisan make:admin`.
 2. Navigate to `/admin` path and use the credentials from step 1 to login to filament admin panel.
 3. Once logged in, navigate to the Publishers page in the sidebar and create a new publisher.
-    -   **Make sure you turn ON the "Allow Publisher" and "Track Publisher" toggles.**
+    -   **Make sure the "Allow Publisher" and "Track Publisher" toggles are turned ON.**
 4. Next, go to the Sources page in the sidebar and create a source associated with the publisher you just added **(one source is enough)**.
     -   Example Source 1:
         -   RSS URL: https://nabilhassen.com/feed